 The rulers who emerged in Ghadames after the revolution are therefore different from the rulers in Nalut and Zuwara.
 They had not been active as armed militias during the revolution because they were under control of loyal forces inside the city.
 What they had done, however, was to take action after the fall of the regime and expel the Tuaregs.
 After the revolution, they continued to rule over the people who were left in the city.
 They also have a level of revolutionary legitimacy, but this is not as strong as in Nalut and Zuwara.
 The rulers also have a civilian character.
 In Nalut and Zuwara I would frequently see people with arms at the checkpoints around the cities.
 In Ghadames I did not see people with arms at all.
 The sense of ethnic solidarity and ethnic legitimacy, however, was almost as strong in Ghadames as in Nalut and Zuwara.

 Dirj also provides an interesting example of the powerful legacy Qhadafi’s regime and the subsequent revolution left behind.
 Dirj is ruled by the Zintan, an armed group that fought against Qadhafi.
 But the population in Dirj mostly supported Qadhafi during the revolution.
-When I visited the city I witnessed that several of the inhabitants still keep portraits of him, even though they hide them from the Zintan.
+When I visited the city, I witnessed that several of the inhabitants still keep portraits of him, even though they hide them from the Zintan.
 Because of this difference between the rulers and the ruled, harking back to the days of Qadhafi, the Zintan have resorted to the use of brute force in order to control the population.

 6.3.
 Economic ties between militias and civilians: “Business is business”

 In addition to the revolutionary and ethnic legitimacy of several of the militias, they are also locally grounded through the economic ties that they have tied with the local population.
 Members of the militias in Nalut, Zuwara and the Zintan-militia in Dirj were heavily involved in licit or illicit economic activities.
-Because these activities also involve large parts of the local populations, this creates additional ties between the militias and the locals (Chiodelli, Hall, and Hudson 2017).
+Because these activities also involve large parts of the local populations, this creates additional ties between the militias and the locals (Chiodelli et al. 2017).

 Most of the economy in Western Libya is based on cross-border trade or illicit trafficking.
 During the Qhadafi regime the local economy was based on illicit trafficking.
 Borders were considered as sources of revenue for the borderland populations (Meddeb 2016).
 It was also a way to gain social peace and guarantee border control, by involving the local populations in the management of borders.